-After successful completion of this course, the students should be able to a.
-Plain Turningb.
-Taper Turningc.
-Thread CuttingEstimation of machining time for the above turning processes.
+After successful completion of this course, the students should be able to

 - Machine a part by selecting appropriate manufacturing process and abiding to safety norms. - Use various measurement tools and techniques to confirm the production drawing. - Analyze and present the findings of experimental observations in both written and oral format.